Firefighters battle chimney fire in Lisbon area

 It took firefighters nearly 30 minutes to put out the flames.
 The fire was contained to the first floor.

-“We’re lucky we held the damage right to that area, nothing extended into the second floor,” said Lisbon fire chief Paul Gersh.
+“We’re lucky we held the damage right to that area, nothing extended into the second floor,” said Lisbon fire chief Paul Gresh.